muhanadk13/zen-kAI/README.md

 | Weekly Grade | ![Grade](assets/icons/trophy.svg) |

 The `utils/scoring.js` file implements the logic for updating the user's scores and progress.
 Screens use these icons to create a playful, video game feel without copying Duolingo's colors.

+## Testing

+Run `npm test` to verify the project setup.
+This placeholder script simply prints `No tests`.